 (2) In particular, the audit committee will be responsible for the following matters:

-(3) In particular, before making a proposal regarding the nomination of an auditor in the general meeting, the audit committee will obtain a declaration from the auditor proposed stating whether there are any business, financial, personal, or other relations between the auditor, his organs, and audit managers on the one side and the Company and the members of the Company’s organs on the other side that could cast doubt on his independence, and if so, what these relations are.
+(3) In particular, before making a proposal regarding the nomination of an auditor in the general meeting, the audit committee will obtain a declaration from the auditor proposed stating whether there are any business, financial, personal or other relations between the auditor, his organs and audit managers on the one side and the Company and the members of the Company’s organs on the other side which could cast doubt on his independence, and if so, what these relations are.
 It is intended that such declaration will also cover the extent to which other services, in particular advisory services, were provided to the Company in the previous financial year or have been contractually agreed for the following year.

 (5) It is intended that the Chairman of the audit committee will be independent and will have special knowledge of, and experience in, applying accounting principles and internal control processes.
-It is intended that neither the Chairman of the Supervisory Board nor any former Management Board member of the Company whose term of office ended less than two years ago will be Chairman of the audit committee.
+It is intended that neither the Chairman of the Supervisory Board nor any former Executive Board member of the Company whose term of office ended less than two years ago will be Chairman of the audit committee.

 (7) The Audit Committee regularly assesses the quality of the annual audit at least every two years.

 (1) The Supervisory Board members are obligated to exclusively serve the interest of the Company.
 When making decisions, they may neither pursue any personal interest nor use any business opportunities to which the Company or any of its Subsidiaries are entitled for their own benefit or the benefit of third parties.
-Each Supervisory Board member is obligated to disclose any conflicts of interest to the Supervisory Board, in particular any conflicts of interest that may arise due to the provision of advice to clients, suppliers, lenders or other business partners or in connection with the role within an organ of clients, suppliers, lenders, or other business partners.
+Each Supervisory Board member is obligated to disclose any conflicts of interest to the Supervisory Board, in particular any conflicts of interest that may arise due to the provision of advice to clients, suppliers, lenders or other business partners or in connection with the role within an organ of clients, suppliers, lenders or other business partners.

 (2) In its report to the general meeting, the Supervisory Board will provide information on any conflicts of interests occurred and how they are dealt with.
 It is intended that any material conflicts of interests regarding the person of a Supervisory Board member that are not only temporary will lead to the termination of this person’s mandate.

-(3) It is not intended that Supervisory Board members may fulfill any roles within an organ of a main competitor of the Company or provide advice to a main competitor of the Company.
+(3) It is not intended that Supervisory Board members may fulfil any roles within an organ of a main competitor of the Company or provide advice to a main competitor of the Company.
 Advisory agreements and other service agreements and contracts for work between a Supervisory Board member and the Company require the Supervisory Board’s consent.

 (1) To the extent the German Corporate Governance Code applies to TRATON SE, any deviations from the current statement of compliance with the German Corporate Governance Code caused by individual Supervisory Board members must be disclosed to the Chairman of the Supervisory Board by the member concerned as soon as possible.
 The Chairman of the Supervisory Board will inform the presiding committee and the Supervisory Board thereof.

-(2) The Chairman of the Supervisory Board will, without undue delay, inform the Chairman of the Management Board of any deviations from the current statement of compliance with the German Corporate Governance Code (if applicable) caused by the Supervisory Board or individual Supervisory Board members.
+(2) The Chairman of the Supervisory Board will, without undue delay, inform the Chairman of the Executive Board of any deviations from the current statement of compliance with the German Corporate Governance Code (if applicable) caused by the Supervisory Board or individual Supervisory Board members.

 (1) The Supervisory Board members must keep secret any confidential information and secrets of the Company, in particular trade or business secrets, of which they become aware as a result of their activities in the Supervisory Board.
 In particular, they are required to keep secret any confidential reports received and any confidential discussions.
 The Supervisory Board members will also remain obliged to maintain confidentiality after vacating office as Supervisory Board member.